betsybetsybetsy2021/Phase1Project/README.md

 21 May 2023
 - PDF of Presentation Slides Added

+19 May 2023
+- SQL joined to $ data
+- Initial plots

-May 2023
+18 May 2023
 - TMDB API call file added (separated from central file)

-May 2023
 - MovieScriptAnalyzer file added (separated from central file)

+16 May 2023
+- ROI, TMDB API Call, genre translation table

+14 May 2023
+- TDF-IF exploration

-6 May 2023
+12 May 2023
 - Repository Initiated